Buffalo Stance: Retrospective response

 Andy Kellman from AllMusic described the song as "at once a personal manifesto and celebration and critique of city-street peacocking".
 Annie Zaleski from The A.V.
 Club called it an "unstoppable, electro-hip-hop hybrid".
 She stated, "With smart samples and swaggering production from Bomb the Bass—not to mention fiercely feminist lyrics that demand respect and assert independence—'Buffalo Stance' remains one of the best singles of the '80s."
 Angus Taylor, for the BBC, noted "its undulating synths, You go girl! sentiments and killer hooks is every bit the floor-filler it was ten years ago."
 Kieran Yates from The Guardian named it a "punchy manifesto".
 Stephen Holden from The New York Times felt "the musically multilayered dance hit 'Buffalo Stance' defines a late-80's street attitude."
-In a 2014 retrospective reviewe, Pop Rescue commented that "it’s (OMG!) got a female rapper, record scratching, and a fast beat, and this was a fresh sound.
+In a 2014 retrospective review, Pop Rescue commented that "it’s (OMG!) got a female rapper, record scratching, and a fast beat, and this was a fresh sound.
 Only Salt-N-Pepa could have got close."

 Lesley Chow from The Quietus said that on the song, "Cherry already comes across as a fully formed artist: powerful and casually multicultural, as we might expect from an African-Swedish singer raised in Yorkshire and Long Island."
 She added that it is "a song of many moods, as Cherry goes on to alternate between anger and softness, anti-materialism and a high fashion attitude.
 A rising synth figure bubbles us up to a heavenly chorus ("No money man can win my love/ It's sweetness that I'm thinking of") which shows a rare tenderness in the narrator.
 Even though the track has been unrelenting up to that point, the bubbling finale and the melody expose an underlying effervescence."